-I have specific training in delivering evidence-based treatments for mood disorders (e.g. depression), anxiety disorders, and personality disorders.
+I have specific training in delivering evidence-based treatments for mood disorders (e.g. depression), anxiety disorders, post traumatic stress disorder, and personality disorders.
 Additional areas of specialization include: eating disorders, and sexual functioning and relationship issues.
 I provide treatment to adults and older adolescents (ages 16 and up).

 Depression and Anxiety

-Many people experience feelings of depression and anxiety in the course of their lifetime.
-Whether these feelings emerge as seemingly transient responses to specific life events, or have a more general and enduring quality, psychotherapy can help with symptom-reduction and place you on a path to improved quality of life and functioning.
+Life is hard, and some would argue that the psychological challenges characterizing our present moment are greater than ever.
+Not surprisingly perhaps, many people experience feelings of depression and anxiety over the course of their lifetime.
+Whether these feelings emerge as seemingly transient responses to specific life events, or have a more general, enduring, and disruptive quality, psychotherapy can help with symptom-reduction and place you on a path to improved quality of life and functioning.

 Eating disorders are complicated and often poorly understood, making it challenging to talk about the behaviors or seek assistance.
 Disordered eating typically emerges as an effort to cope with some difficulty or stressor, can be highly reinforcing, and seems to take on a life of its own, which is why it can be so difficult to manage independently.
 Whether you have been diagnosed with an eating disorder, or are experiencing worrisome behaviors, psychotherapy can help.
 In addition to my practice, I was previously an Attending Psychologist in the UCLA Eating Disorders Program.